AABearBots/First-Closed-Doors-Competition/README.md

 * BTC Prizes are awarded to bots with positive ROI (profits) only.

 * ALGO prices are awarded even when ROI is negative (loss).

-* Prizes for vacant positions are not awarded and are saved for future rounds.

 **The prize money is awarded as follows:**